Always From Scratch

 Why This Recipe

-Pasta primavera is one of my favorite side dishes because it combines my carbs and my veggies all in one.
-Serve on the side of your Italian chicken cutlets or Classic Pork Chop Milanese to complete the meal.
+Pasta primavera is one of my favorite Italian dishes because it combines my carbs and my veggies all in one.
+Serve with Italian chicken cutlets or Classic Pork Chop Milanese to complete the meal.

 Ingredient Notes and Substitutions